ScoreTrak/ScoreTrak/Deployment/kubernetes-nsq/README.md

 7) (Optional) Configure External Load Balancer.
 (This step will depend heavily on your environment, hence this step is up to the devs to implement)
+   Notes:
+    - Make sure idle time out is set to something large (Ex: 5 hours).
+This is needed because ScoreTrak utilizes gRPC with server push.
+    - Make sure your proxy supports HTTP2.0
 8) Labels.
     1) Using the dashboard, add labels to desired nodes.
 The labels should follow the format:
     scoretrak_worker: <YOUR_LABEL_VALUE>, for instance scoretrak_worker: internal, where internal can represet a set of workers responsible for scoring internal services.